|Boston College||Chestnut Hill||Massachusetts|

 Dietetics and nutrition is a multibillion-dollar a year industry comprised of thousands of businesses that employ hundreds of thousands of people nationwide.
-Within this industry are more than 66,000 dietitians and nutritionists working in all settings from hospitals and clinics to corporate offices.
+Within this industry are more than 68,000 dietitians and nutritionists working in all settings from hospitals and clinics to corporate offices.
 Thanks to explosive growth in preventive care services, an aging population, and healthcare laws that have made healthcare more accessible and affordable, the job outlook for dietitians and nutritionists is excellent.
-The Bureau of Labor Statistics (BLS) reports that projected percent change in employment for dietitians and nutritionists from 2014 to 2024 is 16 percent.
-This is much faster than the average seven percent growth rate for all occupations.
+The Bureau of Labor Statistics (BLS) reports that projected percent change in employment for dietitians and nutritionists from 2016-2026 is 15%, which is much faster than the average 7% projected growth rate for all occupations.

 Even better is, the healthcare industry overall is booming.
-The BLS reports that employment of healthcare occupations is projected to grow 19 percent from 2014 to 2024, which is much faster than the average for all occupations, adding about 2.3 million new jobs nationwide.
-Healthcare occupations will add more jobs than any other group of occupations in the U.S.
+The BLS reports that employment of healthcare occupations is projected to grow 18% from 2016 to 2026, which is much faster than the average for all occupations.
+The sector is expected to add about 2.4 million new jobs nationwide.
+Healthcare occupations will add more jobs than any other occupation group in the U.S.

-With the potential to earn more than $80,000 annually, salaries for dietitians and nutritionists are promising as well.
+Salaries for dietitians and nutritionists are promising as well.
+Professionals in this field have the potential to earn up to $85,000 annually, with an average mean of $61,210 annually.
 For those with an advanced degree, salaries could be even higher.
-This is especially true of those with an MBA in Dietetics/Nutrition or related concentration.
+This is especially true of those with an MBA in Dietetics and Nutrition or related concentration.
 Because MBAs in this field typically work in high-level management or leadership positions, in consulting for large firms, or in their own practices or businesses, average salaries are typically higher than $100K annually.

-Thanks to growth in the dietetics and nutrition industry and demand for MBAs with specialized skills in this area, many business schools have developed new dual programs or expanded existing MBA programs to include Dietetics/Nutrition (D&N) or related area.
+Thanks to growth in the dietetics and nutrition industry and demand for MBAs with specialized skills in this area, many business schools have developed new dual programs or expanded existing MBA programs to include Dietetics and Nutrition (D&N) or a related area.
 Programs can be found in all regions.
-Just a few include:
+Just a few options

-- Carroll School of Management at Boston College in conjunction with Tufts University Friedman School of Nutrition Science and Policy, Chestnut, Hill, Massachusetts(MS Nutrition + MBA)
+- Carroll School of Management at Boston College in conjunction with Tufts University Friedman School of Nutrition Science and Policy, MS Nutrition + MBA

-- Falk School of Sustainability & Environment and the School of Arts, Science & Business (SASB), Department of Business and Entrepreneurship, at Chatham University, Pittsburgh, Pennsylvania (MA Food Studies/MBA – MAFS/MBA or Customized Specialization)
+- Falk School of Sustainability & Environment and the School of Arts, Science & Business (SASB), Department of Business and Entrepreneurship at Chatham University, MA Food Studies/MBA – MAFS/MBA or Customized Specialization

 - Accounting for Managers